clickwithclark/eslint-config-clickwithclark/readme.md

 ## With Create React App

 1. You gotta eject first `npm run eject` or `yarn eject`
-1. Run `npx install-peerdeps --dev eslint-config-wesbos`
+1. Run `npx install-peerdeps --dev eslint-config-clickwithclark`
-1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "wesbos"`
+1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "clickwithclark"`

 ## 🤬🤬🤬🤬 IT'S NOT WORKING